These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Another book for October lovers.
 This cute fantasy book features the found family trope and witches.

 It follows Mika Moon.
-As one of few witches in Britain, she has to hide her magic.
+As one of the few witches in Britain, she has to hide her magic.

 And as an orphan who lost her parents at a young age and was raised by strangers, she's used to being alone.
 And she follows the rules...with one exception: an online account.

+Here, she posts videos pretending to be a witch.
+She thinks no one will take it seriously.
 But someone does.
 An unexpected message arrives, begging her to travel to the remote and mysterious Nowhere House to teach three young witches how to control their magic.
-It breaks all of the rules, but Mika goes anyway, and is immediately tangled up in their lives
+It breaks all of the rules, but Mika goes anyway and is immediately tangled up in their lives

 27. The Dead Romantics by Ashley Poston

-A feel good paranormal romance.
+A feel-good paranormal romance.
 The Dead Romantics is perfect for Halloween.

 It follows Florence Day.
 Florence is a ghostwriter for a prolific romance author.
 The problem is, after a terrible breakup, she no longer believes in love.
 It’s as good as dead.

 When her new editor, a too-handsome mountain of a man, won’t give her an extension on her book deadline, Florence prepares to kiss her career goodbye.

 But then she gets a phone call she never wanted to receive, and she must return home for the first time in a decade to help her family bury her beloved father.

-For ten years, she’s run from the town that never understood her, and she can’t bring herself to stay.
+For ten years, she’s run from a town that never understood her, and she can’t bring herself to stay.

 28. These Witches Don’t Burn by Isabel Sterling